 - Put an I.D. tag on your family pet with the most up to date details including name and phone, and any other relevant details.

 - Ensure with your local veterinarians that your pet’s microchip details are up to date.

 - Repeat the same process with your Ku-ring-gai Council registration.

 - Take the details of your regular, local veterinarians – and your preferred emergency veterinarians if you have one.
 So if there are any problems your pet’s vet can be contacted.

 - Briefing the boarding kennel well on any potential issues.
 When you are dropping off your family pet remind the staff of any special needs and/or medical and behavioural problems.

 If you are leaving your pet for an extended period of time, you may want to book them in for just a weekend to see how they respond.
 This will help you address any problems before your big trip.
 This also gives you and the boarding kennel to talk through anything additional your family pet may need to feel as relaxed and comfortable as possible.

 After the check in process, hand your pet to a staff member, say goodbye and leave.
 Avoid a long emotional goodbye this will only upset and confuse your family pet.

 If you need advice or recommendations for good boarding kennels in the area, don’t forget our very own local veterinarians have ways to help you with boarding and daycare.
 Dr Katie has the feline boarding kennel Puss’n’Boots cattery.
 And that you are welcome to make use of the official Fox Valley Animal Hospital Facebook page to ask other members of our community for advice in the Wahroonga, Normanhurst, Thornleigh, Warrawee and Ku-ring-Gai Council area.

-You might even consider getting your dog used to different environments by trialling some doggy daycare play days to get them used to moving around and being with other people.
+You might even consider getting your dog used to different environments by trialing some doggy daycare play days to get them used to moving around and being with other people.